-Figure 9.The population densities in China as of 2000
+Figure 9.
+Population densities in China as of 2000

-5.2.
+5.3.
 Technical capability for borehole drilling in China

-Currently, commercial drilling technologies in China allow a 4km depth and mainly focus on mining exploration.
-[33] However, the Chinese Continental Scientific Drilling (CCSD) Project, as one of China's Key Scientific Engineering Projects, had been working on drilling a 5000 meter deep hole at the eastern part of Dabie-Sulu ultra-high pressure metamorphic belt for geological science R&D purposes.
+Currently, commercial drilling technologies in China allow up to a 4-km depth and mainly focus on mining exploration.
+44 The Chinese Continental Scientific Drilling (CCSD) Project, however, as one of China's Key Scientific Engineering Projects, had been working on drilling a 5000 meter deep hole at the eastern part of Dabie-Sulu ultra-high pressure metamorphic belt for geological science R&D purposes.
 In addition, the project aims to develop a complete and completely new system and technique for deep and hard rock drilling, with the goal of advancing China's commercial drilling technologies to a new level.
-The project's deep well CCSD-1 project was begun on June 25, 2001, and the drilling operation of the project was successfully completed on March 8, 2005, with a final depth reached 5158 m for a borehole of 157 mm in diameter.
-This kind of drilling project, the drilling of a 5000 m deep continuously cored borehole in extremely hard crystalline rock, had never been carried out in China before.[34]
+The project's deep well CCSD-1 project was begun on June 25, 2001, and the drilling operation of the project was successfully completed on March 8, 2005, with a final depth reached of 5158 m for a borehole of 157 mm in diameter.
+This kind of drilling project, the drilling of a 5000 m deep continuously cored borehole in extremely hard crystalline rock, had never been carried out in China before.45